Points of Pride

 The Eastman School of Music is home to more than 20 student ensembles, including the Eastman Wind Ensemble, the first of its kind in the country and pioneering force in the symphonic wind band movement.

-The Memorial Art Gallery has one of the most balanced collections of American art outside of New York City, ranging from the Colonial period to works from living artists.
-The grounds outside MAG feature the newly completed Centennial Sculpture Park, showcasing works by renowned sculptors both local and international.
+The Memorial Art Gallery has one of the most balanced collections in the state outside of New York City, spanning 5000 years of world art.
+The grounds around MAG feature the recently completed Centennial Sculpture Park, showcasing works by renowned sculptors both local and international.

 One of only seven carillons in New York State, the 50-bell Hopeman Memorial Carillon hangs in the Rush Rhees tower.
 The carillon sounds every quarter-hour; carillonists play the bells on Wednesdays and during special events.